 Other services not offered: Speech, Hearing, Vision, ABA (Applied Behavior Analysis – Autism), Occupational Therapy, Behavioral or Emotional therapies.

-The Discovery Program was developed to meet the needs of students who have been diagnosed with a learning disability.
-Under the umbrella of the Discover y Program, there are a variety of services that are provided to our students depending on their needs.
+Under the umbrella of the Discovery Program, there are a variety of services that are provided to our students depending on their needs.
 All programs are pull- out which enables the student to be part of the regular education classes while receiving the assistance they need.
 These programs are:

 Search and Teach Program: (Kindergarten-First Grade)